Maumagnaguagno/HyperTensioN/README.md

 Maybe the file reading is common enough to be read outside the parsers, but then no special files would be supported, like binary files (uncommon, but possible).

 ### Compilers
-Compilers are modules that write planning descriptions based on the information available in the [intermediary representation](docs/Representation.md) format.
+Compilers are modules that write planning descriptions based on the information available in the [Intermediate Representation](docs/Representation.md) format.
 The basic compiler is a module with two methods to compile problem and domain files to text:

 ```Ruby